 - Vanadium: It will increase the steel's wear resistance and help it harden during manufacturing.

-- Sulfur: It helps with increasing machinability but if added in high quantity, it will affect the steel’s toughness.
+- Sulfur: It increases machinability, but if added in high quantity, it will affect the steel’s toughness.

 - Cobalt: It provides strength to the blade.